-2.5 RCFDs may only be carried out using hardware that has been nominated by the competitor to the FIA.
-Each competitor must declare to the FIA in writing the computer resource that is employed for the purpose of RCFDs.
+2.6.1 RCFD simulations declared using Option A may only be carried out using hardware that has been nominated by the competitor to the FIA.
+Each competitor must declare to the FIA in writing the computer resource that is employed for the purpose of RCFD simulations.

-The declaration of the hardware by the competitor to the FIA must include:
+The declaration of the hardware by the competitor to the FIA must include :